 Because there is limited parking space at Roxanna, we have an overflow parking two miles away.
 Extra vehicles and trailers must be parked there.

 REMEMBER: PLEASE PRE-REGISTER!!
 Directions will only be sent to those who pre-register.
 You may pay at the gate, but please let us know you'll be there.
 Also, we need to know how many to plan for, so we can have enough portapotties.

-Note: The info below is exactly what I email or mail to people who have registered for Moondance.
-It will tell you more about what to expect when you arrive and give you some guidelines.
+Note: The info below is what I email or mail to people who have registered for Moondance.
+It will tell you more about what to expect when you arrive, what to bring for potluck, and give you some guidelines.
 Please read the entire thing very carefully.
-You'll notice that some (but not all) of the info below is also found in the Rules and the Site Info - let's just say I believe in redundancy.
-I figure if you read a particularly important item two or three times, maybe you'll remember it! :)
+Be sure to also read the info in the Event Policies!

 Arrival & Check-In Procedures